Icelandair offers regular flights to Boston.

 A few centuries ago, events in Boston changed the course of history - revolutionaries started to break from colonial powers and an independent America was born.
 History looks pretty sweet here, but it works well with the present to leave a lasting impression.

-Here's what you need to know about Icelandair flights to the USA, including the latest entry requirements and practical information.
+Here's what you need to know about the latest entry requirements and practical information about travel to the USA.

 The prime draw is the Freedom Trail.
 How kind is a city that builds a 2.5-mile path to lead you to 16 historic landmarks, from Boston Common to the Bunker Hill Monument?
 Plus, many of these landmarks are nestled in the city's prettiest neighborhoods, so history lessons look great as well as offering context to the events leading up to American Revolution.